The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: A proximal ADMM algorithm and a proximal linearized ADMM algorithm in the nonconvex setting

-This iterative scheme has the remarkable property that the smooth term is evaluated via a gradient step.
-This is an improvement with respect to other nonconvex ADMM algorithms, such as \cite{Wang-Yin-Zeng,Yang-Pong-Chen}, where the smooth function is involved in a subproblem, which can be in general difficult to solve, unless it can be reformulated as a proximal step (see \cite{Li-Pong}).
+In this iterative scheme the smooth term is evaluated via a gradient step, which is an improvement with respect to other nonconvex ADMM algorithms, such as \cite{Wang-Yin-Zeng, Yang-Pong-Chen}, where the smooth function is involved in a subproblem, which may be difficult to solve, unless it can be reformulated as a proximal step (see \cite{Li-Pong}).

-We will carry out a parallel convergence analysis for Algorithm \ref{algo:al.1} and Algorithm \ref{algo:al.2} and work to this end in the following setting.
+We will carry out a parallel convergence analysis for Algorithm \ref{algo:al.1} and Algorithm \ref{algo:al.2} in the following setting.